fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 // Create the renderer.
 This is called by the fyne application
 //
 func (w *MyWidget) CreateRenderer() fyne.WidgetRenderer {
-	// Pass this widget to the renderer so it
-	// can access the widget properties
+	// Pass this widget to the renderer so it can access the text field return newMyWidgetRenderer(w)
-	return newMyWidgetRenderer(w)
 }

 //
 // Widget Renderer code starts here
 //
-// Ensure myWidgetRenderer extends fyne.fyne.WidgetRenderer
-var _ fyne.WidgetRenderer = (*myWidgetRenderer)(nil)

 type myWidgetRenderer struct {
-	widget     *MyWidget         // Reference to the widget background *canvas.Rectangle // A background rectangle
+	widget     *MyWidget         // Reference to the widget holding the current state background *canvas.Rectangle // A background rectangle
 	text       *canvas.Text      // The text
 }

 //
 // Create the renderer with a reference to the widget
+// Note: The background and foreground colours are set from the current theme.
 //
-// Note: The background and foreground colours are set from the current theme.
-//   Do not size or move the canvas objects here.
+// Do not size or move canvas objects here.
 //
 func newMyWidgetRenderer(myWidget *MyWidget) *myWidgetRenderer {
 	return &myWidgetRenderer{